Generative AI in Game Development: A Qualitative Research Synthesis: Discussion

 \emph{Conceptually}, studies often conflate short-term access with durable adoption (\textbf{C6}), and pipeline-level efficiency with task-level speed-ups (\textbf{C3-C4}).
 Refinement is widely observed (\textbf{C1-C3}) but rarely theorised in its own right, making it difficult to distinguish basic prompting from the broader competence required to diagnose or steer outputs.
 Similarly, framings of \ac{GenAI} as assistant, colleague, or tool (\textbf{C5-C7}) remain context-dependent but under-specified, making it unclear under which conditions each stance is most productive.

-\emph{Empirical coverage} is uneven: 2D imagery and code are relatively well evidenced, while 3D, animation, audio, and mixed-pipeline artefacts remain under-studied (\textbf{C1, C3, C4}).
+\emph{Empirically}, many of our primary studies draw on only small groups of game makers.
+Even taken together, the combined sample remains very limited and poorly representative of the global game industry \citep{kerr2017global}.
+Most existing studies capture the early(ish)-adoption phase of this transition (Fig.~\ref{fig:timeline}), and we still lack a clear view of the large-scale structural changes that \ac{GenAI} pipelines may introduce to game development.
+Related, empirical coverage is uneven: 2D imagery and code are relatively well evidenced, while 3D, animation, audio, and mixed-pipeline artefacts remain under-studied (\textbf{C1, C3, C4}).
 Engine-level integration (\textbf{C4}) and organisational governance (\textbf{C8}) are widely discussed but rarely examined in situ with direct observation or instrumentation.
 No studies so far are of longitudinal nature, which could e.g. inform insights on adoption w.r.t.~retention, abandonment, or skill accumulation (\textbf{C6}).
 While insights into industry studies are of high relevance, these could be complemented with studies on hobbyists and game-jams which are presently rare and \enquote{underpowered}.
 Surprisingly, studies with a focus on US industry as important game development ecosystem so far only focus on small studios or solo developers.
-Ideally, this should be complemented with insights from bigger studio and compared to findings from other local economies to contrast local industry (best) practices.
+Ideally, this should be complemented with insights from bigger studio and compared to findings from other local economies to contrast local industry practices.